Demonstration of the Rodeo Algorithm on a Quantum Computer: Introduction

 \section{Introduction}

-Determining the eigenvalues and eigenvectors of an observable such as the Hamiltonian is one of the grand challenges of quantum many-body theory, where the dimensionality of the Hilbert space grows exponentially with the number of constituent particles.
-Quantum computing offers the potential for efficient eigenvalue estimation and eigenstate preparation.
+Determining the eigenvalues and eigenvectors of a quantum Hamiltonian is one of the grand challenges of quantum many-body theory, where the dimensionality of the Hilbert space grows exponentially with the number of constituent particles.
+In nuclear physics, there is much interest in predicting the spectrum, structure, and properties of the low-lying energy states of atomic nuclei from {\it ab initio} calculations \cite{Barbieri:2016uib,Lonardoni:2017hgs,Wirth:2017bpw,Lonardoni:2018nob,Piarulli:2017dwd,Tichai:2018vjc,Hupin:2018biv,Sun:2018fmu,Dytrych:2018vkl,Smirnova:2019yiq,Holt:2019gmc,Dawkins:2019vcr,Idini:2019hkq,Yao:2019rck,Dreyfuss:2020lss,Tichai:2020dna,Stroberg:2019mxo,Jiang:2020the,Shen:2022bak,Elhatisari:2022qfr}.
+Also of great interest are spectral response functions, which measure the overlap of energy states with a particular initial state such as the ground state struck by an external probe \cite{Roggero:2018hrn,Roggero:2020qoz,Raghavan:2020bze,Sobczyk:2021dwm}.

+Quantum computing offers the potential for new and efficient methods for eigenvalue estimation, eigenstate preparation, and spectral response function calculations.
 There are several well-known algorithms that measure energy eigenvalues by means of time evolution controlled by an auxiliary register of qubits.
 Some examples include quantum phase estimation \cite{Abrams:1999,Cleve:1998} and iterative quantum phase estimation \cite{Kitaev:1995qy,Svore:2013}.
 The rodeo algorithm (RA) is another recently introduced method that uses time evolution controlled by an auxiliary register of qubits \cite{Choi:2020pdg}.
 However, it is a stochastic algorithm that uses destructive interference to suppress eigenvectors with eigenvalues different from the desired target energy.
 It was shown to be exponentially faster than quantum phase estimation and adiabatic evolution \cite{Farhi:2000a,Wiebe:2011a} for preparing eigenstates \cite{Choi:2020pdg}.
 While several promising examples were considered, no implementation had been demonstrated on a quantum device.